CocoaLumberjack/CocoaLumberjack/README.md

 ## Requirements
 The current version of Lumberjack requires:
-- Xcode 12 or later
+- Xcode 14 or later
-- Swift 5.3 or later
+- Swift 5.5 or later
-- iOS 9 or later
+- macOS 10.13 or later
-- macOS 10.10 or later
+- iOS 11 or later
-- watchOS 3 or later
+- tvOS 11 or later
-- tvOS 9 or later
+- watchOS 4 or later

 ### Backwards compatibility
+- for Xcode 12 and Swift up to 5.4, use the 3.7.2 version
 - for Xcode 11 and Swift up to 5.2, use the 3.6.2 version
 - for Xcode 10 and Swift 4.2, use the 3.5.2 version
 - for iOS 8, use the 3.6.1 version